 |7 - 8||29|

-A lesson is defined as 60 minutes of which instruction must account for at least 45 minutes.
-According to the statutes the teaching is divided into appropriate teaching periods and thus teaching sessions of 90 minutes are possible.
+The duration of a lesson is defined as 60 minutes of which instruction must account for at least 45 minutes.
+Typically, one lesson is 45 minutes followed by a 15-minute break.
+However, it is also possible to have 90 minutes teaching sessions as, according to the acts and degrees, the teaching must be divided into appropriate teaching periods.
 The municipalities and the schools decide themselves how education hours are allocated in weekly and daily timetables.

 School meals and organised activities